senorprogrammer/sdns/README.md

     $ sdns flush

-Flushes your DNS cache (may not work in earlier OS X releases).
+Flushes your DNS cache (works on Sierra; may not yet work in earlier OS X releases).

 ### help

     $ sdns help

-Returns help documentation describing all the available commands.
+Displays help documentation describing all the available commands.

 ### list